 Besides, with temperatures slowing rising, it’s time to add more salads to the menu.
 That’s why I decided to let my creativity help me get some variation in my meals.

 Vegan salads recipes

 As the title of this post says, these recipes are super easy.
-They may not be the gourmet options you find out there on the blogosphere, but they serve their purpose: fuel any vegan (athlete).3 super easy healthy #vegan salads you will love. #recipes #coaching Click To Tweet
+They may not be the gourmet options you find out there on the blogosphere, but they serve their purpose: fuel any vegan (athlete).How to make the most out of your meals with vegan salads. #coaching #mentorship #MindfulPlanning Click To Tweet